Ammonium bituminosulfonate

 Ichthammol or ammonium bituminosulfonate (brand name Ichthyol), also known as black ointment, is a medication derived from sulfur-rich oil shale (bituminous schists).
 It is used (sometimes in combination with zinc oxide) as a treatment for different skin diseases, including eczema and psoriasis (see below).
-It is applied on the skin as an ointments, most commonly containing 10% or 20% ichthammol.
+It is applied on the skin as an ointment, most commonly containing 10% or 20% ichthammol.

 Bituminosulfonates are considered topical therapeutic agents with very good tolerability.

 The use of ichthammol in dermatology was promoted by German physician Paul Gerson Unna.

 Ichthammol ointments, commonly known as black ointment or drawing salve, should not be confused with black salve, an escharotic (corrosive) paste intended to destroy skin tissue.
 In contrast, ichthammol does not have any corrosive properties on the skin.

 Production

 Ichthammol is obtained through three steps from bituminous schists: dry distillation, sulfonation of the resulting oil (or purified fractions thereof), and finally neutralization with ammonia.

 Properties

 Ichthammol is a viscous, water-soluble substance with a characteristic bitumen-like odor.
 It is incompatible with acids, alkali carbonates or hydrates and alkaloidal salts.
 It is a thick reddish brown liquid, possessing a bituminous odor and taste.
 It is soluble in water and miscible with glycerin, but is nearly insoluble in strong alcohol or concentrated ether.
 It contains a large percentage of organically combined sulfur.

 Chemically speaking ichthammol is a sulfonated shale oil.
 From elemental analysis, the composition of ichthammol was calculated to be C_{28}H_{36}S_{5}O_{6}(NH_{4})_{2}.
 However, as a product of natural origin, it is a mixture of many different compounds.